bhu1735/Gate-Bootstrapped-Switch/README.md

 NOTE: By increasing the capacitance CH, one can mitigate the above two affects at the cost of reduced bandwidth.

 # Summary:
 As a part of this cloud-based analog ic design hackathon, a gate-boostrapped switch has been designed using 28nm Synopsys iPDK library.
-The output tracks the input waveform during one-half of the clock cycle and holds the value during other half.
+The output tracks the input waveform during one-half of the clock cycle ('HIGH') and holds the value during other half ('LOW').
+However, there is a time lage between the input and output.
+We discussed some challenges associated with the design and the measures that one may take to mitigate the same.
+Netlist has also been generated for the bootstrap switch design.

 # Acknowledgement:
 1) I would like to express my thanks of gratitude to Mr. Kunal Ghosh (Co-founder [VSD](https://www.vlsisystemdesign.com/) Corp.
 Pvt.
 Ltd.), for providing me an opportunity to partake in this hackathon and help understand VLSI design flow process both theoritically and practically.